Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     >**Note:** Make sure you add a work item link from the dropdown created earlier if it is not added automatically for the pipeline to run successfully.

 1. Once the **eShoponWeb** pipeline has been completed, click **Approve**, and then click on **Complete**.

+   > **Note:** The pipeline execution can take approx. 5 minutes to get complete, please wait untill the build gets completed and then click on Complete merge.

 1. Change the Merge Type to **Squash commit (1)** and check both **Complete associated work items after merging (2)** and **Delete SecretFix after merging (2)**.
 Finally, click **Complete merge (3)** to merge the changes into the main branch.